aishfenton/local-geocoder/README.md

           --help, -h:   Show this message
 ```

+# FAQ

+## Why use gem this instead of geocoder X.

+Most geocoder gems (actually all last time that I checked) use an external web service to do their reverse geocoding (such as Google, Yahoo!, etc).
+And all of these service have some sort of limit on how many reverse geocodes you can do per day.
+Also calling an external web service is slow.
+This gem does everything locally, so it runs fast, and doesn't have any limits on how many reverse geocodes you can do.
+The tradeoff is that it only provides coarse results.
+So if you have a large number of lng, lats that need to be translated into countries, then this gem should work for you.
+Otherwise you're probably better off using another gem.

+## How do I get a street address?

+You don't.
+See 'Why use gem this instead of geocoder X'.

-# JRuby extension
+## JRuby extension

-If you're running JRuby then a java native extension is used instead.
+If you're running JRuby then a java native extension is used.
 No need to do anything - it should be picked up automatically.
-For large batch jobs performance should be~ 10X faster.
-If performance is a concern (i.e. you're geocoding a huge batch of lng,lats) then I suggest you use JRuby with this gem, performance should be in the ballpark of a native-C version.
+For large batch jobs performance will be ~10X faster.
+If performance is a concern (i.e. you're geocoding a large batch of lng, lats) then I suggest you use JRuby to run this gem, as performance should be in the ballpark of native code.

 # Contributing and issues